Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been favored on the moneyline 35 total times this season.
-They've finished 24-11 in those games.
+- The Marlins have been the moneyline favorite 36 total times this season.
+They've gone 25-11 in those games.

-- The Marlins have an implied moneyline win probability of 55.6% in this matchup.
+- The Marlins have a 61.5% chance to win this contest based on the moneyline's implied probability.

-- Miami has had an over/under set by oddsmakers 84 times, and have combined with opponents to go over the total in 38 of those games (38-42-4).
+- Miami has had an over/under set by bookmakers 85 times, and have combined with opponents to go over the total in 39 of those games (39-42-4).

 - The Marlins have covered 66.7% of their games this season, going 4-2-0 against the spread.